 Trampoline Tent for Backyard Camping

 Camping on a trampoline is super fun, but you have to be prepared!
 If you’re going to host a trampoline sleepover, one of the best things you can do is get a trampoline tent.
+(It’s hard to use a camping tent / regular tent on a trampoline.)

 A trampoline tent is an actual tent that fits over your trampoline or inside your trampoline.
 It provides cover and comfort for backyard camping and outdoor slumber parties.